itsbio/gamepot-docs/en/gamepot_android.md

 }
 ```

-## Login
+### Login

-The developer should implement the login UI; the login feature is performed when a user clicks the login button.
+The login UI must be implemented by the developer; it connects when a user clicks the login button.

 ```java
 import io.gamepot.channel.GamePotChannel;